 Only some operators submitted data on wholesale agreements based on Article 3 of the Roaming Regulation.
-BEREC's Opinion on the functioning of the Roaming Regulation showed that depending on the type of MVNO (full or light MVNO), MNVOs use different ways for accessing wholesale roaming services.
+BEREC's Opinion on the functioning of the Roaming Regulation showed that depending on the type of MVNO (full or light MVNO), MVNOs use different ways for accessing wholesale roaming services.
 The preferred option is to use wholesale resale access from the domestic host MNO, 30% of the full MVNOs make use of resale access from other domestic MNOs, and only a few MVNOs use access via a hub or have bilateral agreements with the foreign MNOs.
-The wholesale prices that MVNOs pay stay close to the cap prices of the Roaming Regulation (Figure 35 and Figure 36 and Figure 37).
+The wholesale prices that MVNOs pay are higher than the total average wholesale rates analysed in the previous four paragraphs and stay close to the cap prices of the Roaming Regulation (Figure 35 and Figure 36 and Figure 37).